koka-lang/koka/readme.md

 Supported Distributions:

-* Fedora 34
-* Fedora 35
+* Fedora 34, 35
 * RHEL 8
 * Debian 10, 11
 * Ubuntu 18.04, 20.04, 22.04
 * PopOS 20.04, 21.10
 * Linux Mint 19.3, 20.2
 * Arch Linux
-* OpenSUSE Tumbleweed and Leap 15.3
+* OpenSUSE Tumbleweed, Leap 15.3

 ## Requirements

-The only requirement to build and package koka is Docker.
+* Docker or Podman
+* tar
+* bash

 ## How to build

-To build every possible package automatically you can run this script from the root of this git.
+To build every possible package automatically you can run this script from the root of this repository.

 ```sh
 $ ./util/packaging/build.sh